kitao/pyxel/README.md

 Set a note, tone, volume, and efffect with a string.
 If the tone, volume, and effect length are shorter than the note, it is repeated from the beginning

 - `set_note(note)`
-Set the note with a string consists of 'CDEFGAB'+'#-'+'0123' or 'R'
+Set the note with a string consists of 'CDEFGAB'+'#-'+'0123' or 'R'.
+Case-insensitive and whitespace is ignored
-例：`pyxel.sound(0).set_note('G2B-2RD3RF3')`
+e.g. `pyxel.sound(0).set_note('G2B-2D3R RF3F3F3')`

 - `set_tone(tone)`
-Set the tone with a string consists of 'TSPN'
+Set the tone with a string consists of 'TSPN'.
+Case-insensitive and whitespace is ignored
+e.g. `pyxel.sound(0).set_tone('TTSS PPPN')`

 - `set_volume(volume)`
-Set the volume with a string consists of '01234567'
+Set the volume with a string consists of '01234567'.
+Case-insensitive and whitespace is ignored
+e.g. `pyxel.sound(0).set_volume('7777 7531')`

 - `set_effect(effect)`
-Set the effect with a string consists of 'NSVF'
+Set the effect with a string consists of 'NSVF'.
+Case-insensitive and whitespace is ignored
+e.g. `pyxel.sound(0).set_effect('NFNF NVVS')`

 ## License